Bo'ness Recreation Centre

 The main feature is the swimming pool measuring 25m x 12.5m with six lanes and a large viewing area for up to 60 spectators.
 This allows a wide range of water based activities to take place – not just swimming, but also synchronised swimming and sub-aqua diving.

 The pool is set in a thick concrete trough terraced into the hill slope with most of it set above ground on a supporting frame.
 Some water leaches though the concrete, carrying with it calcium, to form small stalactites on the outer face.
 Even though the water comes from the mains it is filtered in large containers to remove small particles and chemically treated to kill bacteria and remove parasites like Cryptosporidium.
 Infamously chlorine is added, find out why and how.
-This is an unusual opportunity to see the swimming pool from below and hear about the requisite treatment and its plant.

 Courtesy of Falkirk Community Trust & the management of the Recreation Centre.